On average, college tuition goes up about 3% every year.

 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Middlesex County College seem more manageable.

 What will attending Middlesex County College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
 You can find the Middlesex County College's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

 Middlesex County College offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

 Schools sometimes offer tuition waivers to certain groups, to offset the cost of attending.
 Some colleges offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
 Even with a tuition waiver, other expenses and fees are the responsibility of the student.

 Middlesex County College has some full or partial tuition waivers available for: - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.

 To learn more about Middlesex County College, choose from the options below: